 9. Brooks Adrenaline GTS 22

-The Brooks Adrenaline GTS is another bestseller for Brooks, and the company has made a big improvement in their 19th iteration.
+The Brooks Adrenaline GTS is another bestseller for Brooks, and the company has kept their popular changes made in version 19.
 In this shoe, you’ll again find Brooks’ four widths available for men and women (Narrow, Normal, Wide, and Extra Wide) so you can feel confident this shoe won’t be too narrow and uncomfortable for you.

 In addition to lots of width availability, you’ll also experience a comfortable heel cup that works in tandem with a padded tongue for a locked-in-your foot feel.
 An engineered mesh upper provides further support and a dynamic fit to accommodate wider toes.